claireyywang/Face_Swapping/README.md

 function video_loader(file_path,len_frame,size=(H,W))
 ```
 input:
+	file_path_s: the path of the mp4 file of source
-	file_path: the path of the avi file
+	file_path_t: the path of the mp4 file of target
 	len_frame: int
-	output_img_size,H,W: int,int

-output: a list of images
+	file_output_path: the path of output videooutput: a list of images

 ```